park-jenna/Prepository_v1/README.md

 ---

 ## Why This Project

 This project was built to demonstrate:

 - Full-stack CRUD workflows
 - JWT-based authentication and authorization
 - Ownership-based data access control
-- Practical Next.js + Express integeration
+- Practical Next.js + Express integration